rapidsai/deployment/source/_includes/check-gpu-pod-works.md

 If you see `Test PASSED` in the output, you can be confident that your Kubernetes cluster has GPU compute set up correctly.

-Next, clean up that pod.
+Next, clean up that Pod.

 ```console
 $ kubectl delete pod cuda-vectoradd